-Every great theme park needs to cater for its youngest guests, and Universal Studios Bedford will be no exception.
+Every great theme park needs to cater for its youngest guests, and Universal United Kingdom Resort will be no exception.
 Whilst the headline coasters and immersive dark rides will dominate the marketing materials, the gentle kiddie rides, interactive play areas, and character experiences designed for children under five will arguably be the most important attractions in the park.
 Why?
 Because families with young children represent a huge proportion of the UK theme park market, and a parent's decision to visit — and return — often hinges on whether their toddler had a brilliant time.

 Accessibility is equally important.
 Pushchair-friendly pathways, shaded rest areas, baby care centres with feeding and changing facilities, and quiet zones away from the noise and excitement of the main park are all essential infrastructure for families with very young children.
 Universal's existing parks handle this well, and Bedford will benefit from designing these facilities into the park from the beginning rather than retrofitting them later.